alexander9306/ajv-sanitizer/Readme.md

 ### Installation

-Install the library with `npm install ajv-sanitizer`
+Install the library by downloading the index.js file on the root folder of this repo
 ### Usage

 ```javascript